sarahbuddhason/ThinkOSGuide/README.md

 - Process A runs and evicts pages Process B needs, and vice versa.
 - Both processes slow down and system becomes unresponsive (thrashing).
 - Avoid by detecting an increase in paging and blocking processes until system responsive again.

+### What happens when you `malloc` 8GB on 4GB RAM?

+- When `malloc` is called to allocate 8GB, the OS' memory management system is sent the request.
+- If there is not enough physical memory available, as in this case, the OS intervenes with a process called **paging**.
+- **Paging** moves data between RAM and a part of the disk called **swap space**.
+- The 8GB would be stored in this swap space until it is needed.
+- When the program later tries to access the memory that is not in RAM, the MMU calls an interrupt called **page fault**.
+- The OS handles this interrupt by transferring the data into RAM from disk.
+- 4GB on the disk that may be swapped back in and out, however, causes a significant performance bottleneck, since disk accesses are significantly slower than RAM accesses.
+- This can lead to a process called **thrashing**, where the system over time spends more time swapping data in and out and becomes unresponsive.
+- A solution is multi-level caches close to the CPU which store frequently accessed data.
+- Accessing data from a Level 1 cache is fastest, followed by Level 2 then Level 3.
+- Frequent interrupts via page faults, however, means CPU has to repeatedly load new data into ram.
+- This increases likelihood of a cache miss, where the CPU looks for data not in the cache.
+- The CPU must then look for it in main memory or in disk, which incurs a time penalty.

 ---